iDataist/Building-Data-Pipelines/4. Data-Pipelines-with-Airflow/README.md

 - The graph below shows task dependencies
 ![DAG](example-dag.png)

+### 2. The SQL Helpers to run data transformations

-### 2. Building the operators to perform tasks such as staging the data, filling the data warehouse, and running checks on the data
+### 3. The operators to perform tasks such as staging the data, filling the data warehouse, and running checks on the data

 - Stage Operator
 The stage operator loads any JSON and CSV formatted files from S3 to Amazon Redshift.
 The operator creates and runs a SQL COPY statement based on the parameters provided.
 The operator's parameters specify where in S3 the file is loaded and what is the target table.